Wang-Zhiping/Wang-Zhiping.github.io/index.md

 * * *
 ## NEWS
 ### Academic(Click the links to view the research findings.)

++ Jun 8, 2026 Successfully defended my Master's thesis in Physics of Life at the University of Basel; official degree conferral pending.
++ Aug 2026 I will join EPFL as an incoming PhD student.
 + May 7, 2025 *Fusion-based enhancement of multi-exposure Fourier ptychographic microscopy* was accepted by Advanced Photonics Nexus.
 + Nov 3, 2025 Gave my presentation and completed my first project: Optimal Back-Projection for Tomography.
-+ Feb 28, 2025 Joined Knut Drescher's lab for my second Master's project, where I am working on improving a fluorescence screening robot for biofilm imaging.
++ Feb 28, 2025 Joined Knut Drescher's lab for my second Master's project, focusing on dual-view 3D imaging and behavioural analysis in Drosophila.
 + Feb 26, 2025 My article, *Wide-field quantitative phase imaging without slicing via feature-domain Fourier ptychographic microscopy*, was accepted by <u>Optics and Laser Technology</u>.
 + Jan 14, 2025 My co-authored article *Fast full-color pathological imaging using Fourier ptychographic microscopy via closed-form model-based colorization* has been accepted by <u>Advanced Photonics Nexus</u>.
 + Nov 25, 2024 Joined Ben Engel's lab for my first Master's project, focusing on algorithmic improvements for Cryo-EM 3D reconstruction.